PDF/A-1 vs PDF/A-2

 Do I have to re-convert my PDF/A-1 documents to PDF/A-2?

 For organizations that find the features introduced with PDF/A-2 useful, converting the original source documents to PDF/A-2 will have an advantage.
-But likewise, for organizations that do not see a benefit of the features introduced with PDF/A-2, converting source documents to PDF/A-1 will continue to work well, both - PDF/A-1 and PDF/A-2 fully support the long-term archiving of PDF documents.
+This includes a higher rate of successfully converted documents and smaller file sizes thanks to compressed object and XRef streams.
+But likewise, for organizations that do not see a benefit of the features introduced with PDF/A-2, converting source documents to PDF/A-1 will continue to work fine.
+Both - PDF/A-1 and PDF/A-2 fully support the long-term archiving of PDF documents.